DINOSAUR DEMO CARTS

 Parasauralophus & Group Identification

-The Experience Visitors listen to three audio tracks: the ferocious roar of a Jurassic Park T. rex, an ostrich call, and a scientific reconstruction of T. rex vocalizations.
-They guess which sound matches to which animal, and are often surprised to find that the T. rex probably sounded more like a modern ostrich than the elephant calls Hollywood sound designers manipulate to create movie monsters.
+Visitors guess which of three sound effects match which animal, and are often surprised to find that scientists believe the T. rex probably sounded more like a modern ostrich than the elephant calls Hollywood sound designers manipulate to create movie monsters

-The Experience Visitors compare inner ear models of humans and birds with an inner ear model of a dinosaurs to see what comparative morphology can tell us about dinosaur hearing ranges.
-They can then map out different sounds to see what everyday noises dinosaurs could (or could not) hear.
+Visitors compare inner ear models of humans, birds, and dinosaurs to see what morphology can tell us about the sounds dinosaurs could (and could not) have heard

 creating the demos

-These demo carts were developed through an iterative development process that involved cycles of prototyping and revision.
-To learn more about the process and findings of the evaluations, click to read the evaluation reports below.
+These demo carts were developed through an iterative development process that involved cycles of prototyping and revision — check out the evaluation reports below to learn more